Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

 \item The differential $d_{2}$ is defined on the inner $\bar{S}^{c}(\Sigma^{n} V)$, extended to a derivation of $L\bar{S}^{c}(V)$, which is itself extended to the full complex as a coderivation:

 where the inner sum is over all $(i,j)$-shuffles.
-(This is the differential of the bar/cobar resolution of the abelian Lie algebra $\Sigma^{n-1} V$). \item The differential $d_{0}$ is similarly defined on $\bar{S}^{c}(\Sigma^{n} V)$ and extended to the full complex by:
+(This is the differential of the bar/cobar resolution of the abelian Lie algebra $\Sigma^{n-1} V$). \item The differential $d_{0}$ is similarly defined on $\bar{S}^{c}(\Sigma^{n} V)$ and extended to the full complex by (for $X$ a basis element):

 Note that the unit is appearing here.
 If the unit is inside a Lie bracket, the result is zero ($\uni$ is central).
 Otherwise, we have to apply $\varepsilon : P \to \R$ to the corresponding element of $P$ in the outer $S^{c}(-)$, and this factor disappears (it is replaced with a real coefficient). \end{itemize}